mastersofjava/mastersofjava/README.md

 - The resources are default located in: ./moj-data/
 - For downloading all javadocs via commandline: `mvn dependency:sources dependency:resolve -Dclassifier=javadoc`
 - Download the newest SDK documentation and extract (directory `api`) into directory: `./moj-data/javadoc/api` (now the participants have easily access to these docs via the GUI))
+- Don't forget to configure your Keycloak instance with the right realm, roles and users and use this in the keycloak configuration in the game server

 #### Starting
 - From any IDE you can just run the `MojServerApplication.class`